The Heartbreaking Truth About Elvis and Priscilla Presley's Love Story - E! Online

 "He was such an impact in my life, in every way," Priscilla told Entertainment Tonight in 2017.
 "He was my mentor, he was my confidant.
 I wrote this in my book [Elvis and Me].
 He was everything.
 In my book I wrote 'my God,' because I lived and breathed him."

-How Did Elvis Presley and Priscilla Meet?
+How Did Elvis Presley and Priscilla Presley Meet?

-Priscilla Beaulieu was 14 when she first met Elvis Presley at a party in West Germany in September 1959.
+Priscilla Beaulieu was 14 when she first met Elvis Presley, 24, at a party in West Germany in September 1959.

 The teen's father, Navy pilot Lt.
 James Wagner, died in a plane crash when she was six months old.
 The Beaulieus—mom Ann, U.S. Air Force officer stepdad Capt.
 Paul Bealieu, Priscilla and five younger half-siblings—moved around a lot, as military families often do, Wiesbaden being only their latest stop.

-Elvis was 24.
-He had been drafted into the U.S. Army in March 1958, a regular-guy turn of events that the "Hound Dog" singer worried would put a damper on his skyrocketing career.
+Elvis had been drafted into the U.S. Army in March 1958, a regular-guy turn of events that the "Hound Dog" singer worried would put a damper on his skyrocketing career.
 It had barely been a year-and-a-half since he'd made his world-rattling debut on The Ed Sullivan Show, sending his fans into hysterics and scaring the puritanical types with his swiveling hips, and he had already sold millions of records and purchased his 18-room Memphis mansion known as Graceland.

 He had a tendency toward excess as his lavish home decor and bespoke wardrobe would later attest, but he was also a mama's boy with an old-fashioned streak—especially when it came to ladies acting like ladies (even while boys would be boys).
 The death of his mother, Gladys, on Aug.
 14, 1958, was a huge blow that many close to him said he never got over.